-Over the past 18 months, we know Australians have been spending more time online to connect with family and friends, run their business and seek entertainment.
+Over the past 18 months, we know Australians have been spending more time online to connect with family and friends, run their businesses and seek entertainment.
 Scammers know this too, and they have become even more sophisticated.

-Scams can happen anywhere and any time: by phone, text or online.
+Scams can happen anywhere and any time: by phone, text, or online.
 They use tactics like adapting to real-time events (like tax time, the COVID-19 pandemic, or elections), and are very effective at imitating real organisations.